Káposztás Tészta is a simple Hungarian dish with two main ingredients: cabbage and pasta.

 These baked peaches with butter, honey and cinnamon are so easy to make as it only needs takes five minutes to prepare them and fifteen minutes to bake them.
 The addition of butter, honey and cinnamon makes a caramelized syrup to serve them with.

-Eliopsomo is a quite unique vegan savoury cake made with black olives, tahini, herbs, spices and orange juice, which makes it very healthy.
+Elioti Cake, is a quite unique vegan savory cake made with black olives and tahini, which is the only fat in the recipe, herbs, spices and orange juice, which makes it very healthy.

 Galatopita, (pr.
 Gha-lah-TOH-pee-tah) is a simple and easy Greek dessert, made with milk,eggs, semolina, butter and vanilla, which is baked in the oven.